standsleeping/electric-text/RULES.md

 "Simple things should be simple, complex things should be possible." — Alan Kay

-Code changes in this project should typically start at the end-user's request, and cascade "all the way down" to the lower levels of, for example, a provider API call, making architectural and code changes as necessary along that path through the layers of abstraction.
-The reasoning behind this order of operations follows from the ultimate aim of this software: ease of use and power of expression.
+Code changes in this project should typically start at the highest level, where we model the system's user's request or command, and cascade "all the way down" into the lower levels of the system, making architectural and code changes as necessary along that path down through all layers of abstraction.
+The reasoning behind this order of operations follows from the ultimate aim of this project: ease of use and power of expression.
 If we decide to add a feature or extend certain behavior of the system, we should first focus on how that specific behavior is *expressed* by the user of the software.
 How do _they_ see the world, how do they express the outcome they desire, and how then can our system most naturally model their intent?
-Always start with the user!
+Always start with the user, and work backwards from there.
+As we proceed through the layers of abstraction, we can think of each interface boundary as having users/clients/consumers in isolation, more abstractly.
+For example: if some other higher-level package were using this interface, what would feel most natural?

 ### "Follow the Data"